-Lake walking track is an 8km, grade 3 hike located in Murramarang National Park, New South Wales.
-The hike should take around 3.5 hours to complete.
+Lake walking track is an 8km, grade 3 hike in Murramarang National Park, New South Wales.
+This hike typically takes 3.5 hours to complete.

 Tips